EngineerRunner/EngineerRunner.github.io/itch-script.md

 Same as pentox/pentoy, but does both at once.
 Argument 1 is X, Argument 2 is Y.
 ### pensettings
 Just the "set pen () to ()" block from Scratch.
 Argument 1 can be colour, saturation, brightness or transparency, and Argument 2 is a value from 0 to 100.
+## Program Loading
+You can now load apps!

+ 1. Enter command "loadstart" to show the list.
+ 2. See inside the project.
+ 3. Right click the list that was shown and import the file.
+ 4. Type loaddone.
+ 5. Enjoy!
 # Features planned:
 ## More extensions
 Sound (using the music extension), Online, and more.